yoniakabecky/polaris-react/documentation/Color system.md

 ## Roles

-The color system is made up of 9 main color roles: `surface`, `onSurface`, `action`, `primary`, `secondary`, `critical`,`warning`, `highlight`, and `success`.
-These roles generate a series of tokens based on the shared color.
+The color system is made up of 9 color roles: `surface`, `onSurface`, `action`, `primary`, `secondary`, `critical`,`warning`, `highlight`, and `success`.
+These roles generate a series of tokens relative to their color roles.

 ## Tokens

-Color in Polaris is managed using color tokens.
-Tokens are a method of abstracting color by role or usage, independent of the actual color values.
-This allows us to give semantic meaning to color based on how they're used in the UI.
+Tokens are used to give colors semantic meaning based on how they’re used in the UI.
+They’re used in place of hard-coded values in order to ensure flexibility and unity across all product experiences.

-A single token can be associated with multiple roles, but only if the color value is used consistently across those roles.
-This allows for uniform color application across themes while maintaining full styling flexibility.

-With this system, anyone consuming Polaris can create their own themes by assigning new values to the established color tokens.

 ## Table of contents